tlgs/protohackers/README.md

 ## Motivation

 - Mess around a bit with Go and network programming
-- Get some more experience managing resources using AWS
+- Get some more experience managing AWS resources

 ## Setup